 And on the sleevenotes of Bringing it All Back Home, Dylan wrote, “why allen ginsberg was not chosen to read poetry at the inauguration boggles my mind.”

-In November 1971, Ginsberg and Dylan collaborated on songs intended for an as yet unreleased album called Holly Soul Jelly Roll.
-The songs exist in bootleg form online, and most are available through the PennSound project (see Beats Online section).
+In November 1971, Ginsberg and Dylan collaborated on songs intended for an as yet unreleased album called Holy Soul Jelly Roll.
+The songs exist in bootleg form online, and most are available through the PennSound project.
+(Edit: They were released as First Blues in 1983 and released this year, 2016, as Last Word on First Blues.)

 The songs, or album, consist of the jointly written ‘Vomit Express’, ‘September on Jessore Road’ and ‘Jimmy Berman’, as well as William Blake poems set to music and several poems written by Ginsberg himself.